kadolor/wvs/wvs_cli.md

 ## Run a geospatial query

 WVS contains an example directory with several CSV files that can be transformed with WVS.

-Run the following commmand to generate a contextually aware 3DE image.
+1. To generate a contextually aware 3DE image, run the following command:

 <div style="position: relative;">
   <pre><code id="code-sample">